kpagacz/auger/README.md

 # auger
-Wrapper for luigi tasks of data analyses I carry out on a daily basis
+A collection of data analysis tools